 DTG2 ROV payloads

 The DTG2 ROV is equipped with a 0.01 Lux 700HD camera offering a 320° range of view.
 The on-board camera enables the ROV to operate in low-light environments.
 It can also be integrated with the Micron single-sweep sonar for navigation through low-visibility waters.

 The ROV integrates a high-efficiency internal LED floodlight providing 300 lumens, while the outer shell of the ROV can be optionally fitted with two auxiliary LED floodlights generating 1,200 lumens.

-Other optional equipment includes an internal 4K camera, a digital video recorder, an underwater controller, auxiliary cameras, and a GoPro mount.
-Other non-compulsory devices include a laser scaler, crawler wheels, a cutter attachment, a sediment sampler, and a water sampler.
+Other optional equipment includes an internal 4K camera, digital video recorder, underwater controller, auxiliary cameras and GoPro mount.
+Other non-compulsory devices include a laser scaler, crawler wheels, cutter attachment, sediment sampler and water sampler.

 DTG2 ROV navigation and control

-The ROC is operated using a hand-held controller connected through a tether.
-The hand-held controller features a brighter screen and a quick video out port.
+The ROV is operated using a hand-held controller connected through a tether.
+The hand-held controller features a brighter screen and quick video out port.
 The polyurethane covering of the cable is embedded with lightweight synthetic fibres.

-Lightweight tether is neutrally buoyant in water and is secured through a heavy-duty aluminium electric slip ring.
-It offers maximum working and breaking strengths of 25kg and 90kg respectively.
+The lightweight tether is neutrally buoyant in water and is secured through a heavy-duty aluminium electric slip ring.
+It offers maximum working and breaking strengths of 25kg and 90kg, respectively.

-The ROV transmits the real-time video feed to the hand-held controller on the surface, allowing the operator to pilot the vehicle in accordance with the mission profile.
+The ROV transmits a real-time video feed to the hand-held controller on the surface, allowing the operator to pilot the vehicle in accordance with the mission profile.

 Propulsion of the ROV